 Two pins are allocated to decode the PMBus address.
 At power up, the device applies a bias current to each address-detect pin, and the voltage on that pin is captured by the internal 12-bit ADC.
-The PMBus address is calculated as follows.
+The PMBus address can be calculated from Equation 3: